-To almost guarantee you win the project tap into the concept of price anchoring you we learned about in the previous lesson.
+To almost guarantee, you win the project, tap into the concept of price anchoring.

-Figuring out new ways to add value to your potential clients project that could garner at higher rate.
+Figuring out new ways to add value to your potential client's project that could garner a higher rate.

 For example, could you add more images?
 Could you add animation?

 There are many creative ways you could add an additional offer inside your illustration proposals.

 Regardless, this depends from project to project but offering alternative price points taps into the concept of price anchoring.
 So if your potential client is getting offers and bids from other artists and they see your different pricing packages.

 Ultimately, they're going to compare your prices against your prices and not against your competition.

 - Your illustration pricing doesn’t have to be a guessing game.